RidwanSharkar/Fretboard-2.0/README.md

 ## Overview:

-• Fretboard Explorer is designed for guitarists who want to explore music theory and chord progressions, and their corresponding finger-positions across the fretboard.
+• Fretboard Explorer is designed for guitarists who want to explore music theory and chord progressions, and their corresponding finger-positions across the fretboard. <br>

-• The program takes user input for a chord, key, or chord progression and computes all possible fingerings across the fretboard.
+• The program takes user input for a chord, key, or chord progression and computes all possible fingerings across the fretboard. <br>

-• Users can specify detailed chord qualities including major, minor, diminished, augmented, and extended chords such as 7th & 9th.
+• Users can specify detailed chord qualities including major, minor, diminished, augmented, and extended chords such as 7th & 9th. <br>

-• Fretboard supports specification of chord criteria (e.g. skipping strings for voicing) or modifications to match user preferences for finger patterns.
+• Fretboard supports specification of chord criteria (e.g. skipping strings for voicing) or modifications to match user preferences for finger patterns.  <br>

 ![All Chords in All Keys](https://github.com/RidwanSharkar/Fretboard-2.0/assets/158855066/f5535eca-b43c-4fac-ab7f-a23a4981c85b)

+---

 ## Implementation 1: Interactive Music Theory Visualizer